 Academic integrity is the heart of intellectual life — both in learning and in research.
 As members of the university community, all of us must support each other's efforts to master new material and discover new knowledge by sharing ideas and resources, respecting each other's contributions and being honest about our work.
 Otherwise, the university will fail to accomplish its most central and important goal.

-You've already received a copy of Cornell's Code of Academic Integrity and policy and it's your responsibility to understand your rights and responsibilities under the code.
+You've already received a copy of The Essential Guide to Academic Integrity at Cornell (which includes Cornell's Code of Academic Integrity), and it's your responsibility to understand your rights and responsibilities under the code.
 Read it carefully because you need to understand exactly what professors mean when they talk about integrity and cheating.
 Plagiarism, the use or adaptation of another person's words or ideas without acknowledgement, is the most common form of academic integrity violation at Cornell.
 We will hold you to a professional standard of integrity, which means that you must acknowledge and cite ideas you adopt from others and any help you receive from peers.

 - To see examples of what does or does not constitute an academic integrity violation, take this quiz.